 together dominate heat transfer to process tubes.

 Convective heat transfer still occurs, but radiation usually provides the largest contribution to heat flux.
+Understanding how radiation and convection divide this duty is essential for interpreting real furnace behavior.

 This is why: